The CEMMethod

 The CEMMethod provides structured frameworks that connect strategy to execution, ensuring decisions at all levels consider customer impact systematically.

-Governance gaps
+Accountability gaps

 Boards and executive committees lack visibility into customer-related risks until they materialize.
 Escalation paths are unclear and challenge quality is inconsistent.